0xC0000054/sc4-custom-ordinance-host/README.md

 ## Installation

 1. Close SimCity 4.
-2. Copy `SC4CustomOrdinanceHost.dll` into the Plugins folder in the SimCity 4 installation directory.
+2. Copy `SC4CustomOrdinanceHost.dll` the top-level of the Plugins folder in the SimCity 4 installation directory or Documents/SimCity 4 directory.
 3. Start SimCity 4.

+### Installing New Ordinances

+The ordinance DAT files must be installed in _Documents/SimCity 4/Plugins/140-ordinances_ (or a sub-folder).

 ## Troubleshooting